Is our home, which will also be your home when you visit us. We designed and built it when we came to Iran in 2003.

 Khoonegeli has 2 floors.
 Downstairs there is an open kitchen, a 20 m2 bedroom plus a shower room and squat toilet.
 Wooden stairs communicate the downstairs with the upstairs room that is larger and via a wooden door leads onto a south facing veranda of about 24 m2.
 We have set the capacity to 10 people at a time, but only 2 groups are accommodated at a time, so you will always have your private room for sleeping; there are no dorms.
 There is internet and a car park.

-Elsewhere in the garden there are also: a cabin containing two toilets (one non squat) and a shower room; a tree house, plus a swing for kids; a bamboo hut including sofas and table for afternoon teas and gatherings; plus a separate bedroom called Ariyaan’s room, located some 15 m from the washrooms, which is suitable for solo travellers or couples who want more privacy (it has no electricity, an oil lamp is provided).
+Elsewhere in the garden there are also: a cabin containing two toilets (one non squat) and a shower room; a tree house, plus a swing; a bamboo hut including sofas and table for afternoon teas and gatherings; plus a separate bedroom called Ariyaan’s room, located some 15 m from the washrooms, which is suitable for solo travellers or couples who want more privacy (it has no electricity, an oil lamp is provided).

 The yoga and meditation hall is suitable for 15 people.
 We welcome groups who wish to use the space.
 We may, given sufficient notice, be able to provide yoga and meditation workshops.